niloysh/optimization/README.md

 You may also need to setup/configure the individual solvers.
 See instructions below.

-# Modelling languages / frameworks

-## Setting up CVXPY
+## CVXPY modelling framework for convex optimization
+**Description**
-- (CVXPY)[https://www.cvxpy.org/] is a Python-embedded modeling language for convex optimization problems.
+[CVXPY](https://www.cvxpy.org/) is a Python-embedded modeling language for convex optimization problems.
 It allows you to express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers.

 **Important!** CVXPY is *NOT* a solver, it is a modelling language.
 CVXPY relies on the open source solvers ECOS, OSQP, and SCS.
 It also supports other solvers such as [CVXOPT](https://cvxopt.org/) and [Gurobi](https://www.gurobi.com/) which must be installed separately.

-- If you need to solve a large mixed-integer problem quickly, or if you have a nonlinear mixed-integer model, then you will need to use a commercial solver such as Gurobi.
+**Note** If you need to solve a large mixed-integer problem quickly, or if you have a nonlinear mixed-integer model, then you will need to use an external commercial solver such as Gurobi.

+**Installation**

-- CVXPY should come with CVXOPT and Gurobi solvers installed when using the conda environment.
+CVXPY should come with external CVXOPT and Gurobi solvers installed when using the conda environment.

 - Run ```cvxpy_example.py``` to test default cvxpy installation.
 - Run ```cvxpy_solvers.py``` to test cvxpy configuration with CVXOPT and Gurobi external solvers.